-When they see that you’re giving away your favorite clothes after buying a new one, they learn to donate their clothes and toys too.
+When they see that you’re giving away your favorite clothes after buying a new one, they learn to donate their clothes and toys.

-They might not like it right away and it can be a steep learning curve for them.
-Be patient and keep cheering them on whenever they express appreciation to someone in any way.
+They might not like it right away, and it can be a steep learning curve.
+So be patient and keep cheering them on whenever they express appreciation to someone.

-Ask them to send thank you notes at the end of the year to their favorite teacher, coach, or a friendly elderly neighbor.
+Ask them to send thank you notes to their favorite teacher, coach, or a friendly elderly neighbor at the end of the year.

 Teach Them Contentment